sara-nl/griddocs/source/Pages/FAQ.rst

 Transfers don't start
 =====================

 Sometimes, it can happen that transfers seem to be stuck at 0 bytes transferred.
-These are common causes for stalling transfers.
+There are some common causes for stalling transfers.

 * A firewall blocks the ports for the data channel.
 If you use srmcp, specify passive mode (``srmcp --server_mode=passive``).
 Check whether your firewall allows outgoing ports 20000 to 25000 (gridFTP data channel).